encriptedErni/Sokoban/README.md

 <h2> Format </h2>

 The levels files parsed are represented using a specific format.
-Each level consists of a grid of characters, where each character represents a different element of the game.
+Each level consists of a board of characters, where each character represents a different element of the game.
 The format of a level includes the following elements:

 Level name: Indicades the difficulty.

-Grid Size: The size of the grid is specified at the beginning, indicating the number of rows and columns.
+Board Size: The size of the board is specified at the beginning, indicating the number of rows and columns.

-Elements: Each character in the grid represents a specific element of the game.
+Elements: Each character in the board represents a specific element of the game.
 Common elements include:

 - '+' represents walls.
 - " "(space) floor.